 "We have a strong internet prayer team.
 We have many people on the team, but we're always looking for more.
 We never under-estimate the value and the power of prayer, we need prayer in everything that we do.
 We're in dangerous places, treading on some pretty thin ice, so we need people praying for us constantly.
 To join the prayer team, all you need to do is send an email to pray4SREA@yahoo.com - that'll put you in the prayer loop, and you'll get regular prayer letters from me, and the other members of the team, along with news of prayer requests.
 We also need to get churches involved; if your church isn't doing anything right now, we need people to go to their pastors and say 'Can we do something?'
 And if people want to visit Cuba, we'll take them in to see the need for themselves.
 We need churches to partner, we need churches to get a vision, because the process works both ways.
 Even though the Church in Cuba doesn't have any resources, it does have spiritual giftings, and the people there can pray for us, and then both can get value from the relationship.
 Of course, we need finances, we need to build houses for some of the pastors, they live in garbage cans mostly, we want to put up simple houses so they can live like decent human beings.
 One of those would cost about $2,000.
 We've given bicycles to some pastors for transport, but in some parts of the country bicycles are no good, it's too rural, so the pastors need donkeys, and $200 pays for a donkey.

 "The biggest project that's going now would cost $55,000, for the largest church in Havana, the Church of God, which is the group of churches we work with.
 The Government has offered them a building in exchange for their present church building, which is in pretty good shape, but it's packed, they can't fit any more people in, they have as many people standing out on the street as they have inside the church.
 So the Government said, 'OK, we'll swap this building for that building'.
 The Government's building has been totally neglected, the roof is caved in, but it is huge - it would make a magnificent church, but it'd take about $55,000 to do the work.
 But buildings are just the beginning, they need PA systems, they need instruments.
 People have given me musical instruments while I've been here in England, I've been given a keyboard, I've got speakers, I'm taking a guitar back with me; and eventually there'll be opportunities for all sorts of things, because we're setting up the infrastructure to send containers into Cuba.
 And we need all sorts of people, doctors, dentists, painters, carpenters, builders, pastors to train other pastors, anyone with a skill, whatever it is, we can use them."The opinions expressed in this article are not necessarily those held by Cross Rhythms.
+Any expressed views were accurate at the time of publishing but may or may not reflect the views of the individuals concerned at a later date.

 View all articles by Trevor Kirk